GermaniaKG/Retailers/README.md

 ### RetailerNumberInterceptorsTrait

-Objects using this trait will provide anything that *is*RetailerNumberProviderInterface** provides, and additionally a setter method `setRetailerNumber` which accepts anything; if **RetailerNumberProviderInterface** given here, *getRetailerNumber* method will be called to obtain the ID to use.
+Objects using this trait will provide anything that **RetailerNumberProviderInterface** provides, and additionally a setter method `setRetailerNumber` which accepts anything; if **RetailerNumberProviderInterface** given here, *getRetailerNumber* method will be called to obtain the ID to use.
 Roughly outlined:

 ```php
 use RetailerNumberProviderTrait;